saniya8023/ConvoAI/Docs/PRD.md

 ---

+# User Journey

 1. User opens ConvoAI.
 2. User selects mentors.
 3. User starts voice recording or types a prompt.
 4. Speech is converted into text (if voice is used).
 5. User sends a single prompt.
-6. The first mentor responds.
+6. The first selected mentor begins responding.
-7. Remaining mentors automatically respond one after another.
+7. Remaining mentors automatically continue the discussion in sequence.
+8. Each mentor builds upon the previous responses while adding unique insights.
-8. Responses are spoken aloud using Text-to-Speech.
+9. Responses are displayed and spoken using Text-to-Speech.
-9. After all mentors finish, the user can ask another question.
+10. After the discussion round ends, the user may submit another prompt.

 ---

 # 9. Functional Requirements